0xKismetDev/0xKismetDev/README.md

 - I break servers and the like, I.e penetration testing 🔨.
 - Very interested in OSINT 🔍.
 - Usually running Arch w/ Gnome or dwm 🐧.
+- Currently in school for CS, doing part-time full stack work.
 - Want to contact me? check the socials to the left ⬅️.

 **Currently learning/working with 🧠 :**